 - Spelt is higher in protein than common wheat and can be used in place of common wheat in most recipes.
 Spelt does contain gluten and should not be consumed by people who need to avoid gluten as a consequence of medically diagnosed coeliac disease.

-- Emmer, otherwise known to as ‘farro’ or ‘grano farro’, is staging a comeback as a gourmet ingredient, with appreciable amounts of antioxidants.
+- Emmer, otherwise known as ‘farro’ or ‘grano farro’, is staging a comeback as a gourmet ingredient, with good amounts of antioxidants.

 - Einkorn is prized for having a high protein content and the highest level of lutein among wheat species.

-- Kamut is a heirloom grain originating from Egypt which is higher in protein and contains more vitamin E than common wheat.
+- Kamut is an heirloom grain originating from Egypt which is higher in protein and contains more vitamin E than common wheat.